intothebeans/server-dotfiles/README.md

 Sometimes when I'm dealing with servers, I beef things up.
 Re-doing all my configurations just to get things usable is a pain.
 Hence, these scripts.
+It also makes things easier when deploying new servers.
+What can I say, I like my terminal to treat me well.